JeanLucPons/Kangaroo/README.md

 Here is a brief description of the algorithm:

-We have to solve P = k.G, we know that k lies in the range [k1,k2], G is the SecpK1 generator point.
+We have to solve P = k.G, P is the public key, we know that k lies in the range [k1,k2], G is the SecpK1 generator point.\
-Group operation are addition on elliptic curve, scalar operation are modulo order of the curve.
+Group operations are additions on the elliptic curve, scalar operations are done modulo the order of the curve.

 n = floor(log2(sqrt(k2-k1)))+1